bright-things/PcDuinoV2-Debian/README.md

 Cubietruck-Debian
 =================

-Scripts to create an Image of Debian for cubietruck
+Scripts to create an Image of Debian for Cubieboard 2 and Cubietruck

 Images, manual and history :